Redland City

-Large mainland suburbs include Capalaba, Cleveland, Victoria Point, and Redland Bay.
+Major suburbs include Capalaba, Cleveland, Victoria Point, Thornlands, and Redland Bay.
 The latter is the city's namesake, due to the colour of its fertile soil.
 North Stradbroke Island and smaller nearby islands, most notably those of Southern Moreton Bay, comprise the eastern portion of the Redlands.
 The city's boundaries correspond to those of the federal division of Bowman.